 As committed as you might be to the DIY cause, painting your house is a daunting task.
 It’s a ton of work, it can be stressful, and you’ll be exhausted at the end of each day.
-That’s why it’s important that you steel yourself beforehand, and remain steadfast throughout.
+You may even want to put some items into storage in places like Perth self storage to keep them out of the way while redecorating takes place.
+It’s a big task and that’s why it’s important that you steel yourself beforehand, and remain steadfast throughout.
 The work will be long and hard, but the end can be rewardingly satisfying if you stick to it.

 Let’s have a look at some tips that could make the painting process somewhat easier.